I

 sea creatures, fossils, clays, metallic ores, marble and gems.
 He

-travelled extensively for the purpose of collecting and corresponded
+traveled extensively for the purpose of collecting and corresponded

-- imperia'lis: showy, majestic or powerful
+imperia'lis: showy, majestic or powerful.

-- implica'ta: from
+implica'ta: from

 the Latin implico or implicatus, meaning "involved,

-- impoli'tus: unpolished
+-

-- impres'sa/impres'sus: sunken or impressed, as with veins (ref.
-Carex
+impres'sa/impres'sus: sunken or impressed, as with veins.

 lacking" (e.g. incompta, "without adornment;" inerme,

-"without prickles;" inodorum, "without a scent")
+"without prickles;" inodorum, "without a scent").

-- -ina/inum/inus: (1) a Latin adjectival suffix that can convey the
+-ina/inum/inus: (1) a Latin adjectival suffix that can convey the

 sense of likeness, often added to noun stems to form adjectives meaning